|

 stone.
 It is very soft and easily worked.

-Karheen Conglomerare.
+Karheen Conglomerate.
 This is a conglomerate

 composed of white, pink, and red marble and various other colored